256dpi/fire/README.md

 authenticator.Register("auth", router)
 ```

-The application model requires the tags `identifiable`, `verifiable`, `grantable` and `callable` to infer the fields for the id (key), secret, scope list and callback uri.
-Identically, the owner model requires the tags `identifiable` and `verifiable` to infer the id (email, username) and secret.
+The client model is required to have the tags `identifiable`, `verifiable`, `grantable` and `callable` to allow reading the id (key), secret, scope list and callback list fields.
+Identically, the owner model is required to have the tags `identifiable` and `verifiable` to allow reading the id (email, username) and secret fields.

-After that, multiple OAuth2 flows can then be enabled using the `EnablePasswordGrant`, `EnableCredentialsGrant` or `EnableImplicitGrant` method before the routes are registered using `Register` on a gin router.
+After that, multiple OAuth2 flows can then be enabled using the `EnablePasswordGrant`, `EnableCredentialsGrant` or `EnableImplicitGrant` method before the routes are registered using `Register` on a router.

 More information about OAuth2 can be found here: <https://www.digitalocean.com/community/tutorials/an-introduction-to-oauth-2>.